mediachain/mediachain/rfc/mediachain-rfc-2.md

 Two `ChainEntries` however can conflict if they reference the same canonical with an incompatible chain pointer.
-They are not conflicting if they can be linearized and chaining on top of one another, in which case the `.chainLink` of one of the entries would point to the `.chain` field of the other.
+They are not conflicting if they can be linearized and chaining on top of one another, in which case the `.chainPrevious` of one of the entries would point to the `.chain` field of the other.

 In order to resolve the conflict, one of the two `ChainEntries` must